Automated accessibility testing

 • How much time does it take to set up and use the tool?
 For an individual, team, or company?

-• Who is conducting the test: designers, developers, QA, etc.?
+• Who is conducting the test: designers, developers, QA, or someone else?

 • How often do you want the accessibility to be checked?
 What details should be included in the report?
 Should issues be directly linked to a ticketing system?